SN 2021lwz: Another Exotic Luminous and Fast Evolving Optical Stripped Envelope Supernova ?: Data modelling

 We compare semi-analytic models to the bolometric light curve to determine the most probable power source of the SN.
-The radioactive source and magnetar source models used by \citet[][Sect.~7]{WestEtal2023} are employed using the ejecta velocity estimate from Section~\ref{EjectaVelocity}.
+The radioactive source and magnetar source models used by \citet[][Sect.~7]{WestEtal2023} \citep{Arnett1982, kb10, woo10} are employed using the ejecta velocity estimate from Section~\ref{EjectaVelocity}.
+Our main conclusion is that the light curve can't be fit with $M_{ni} \le M_{ej}$.
+The details of this analysis are given in Appendix\,\ref{arnett_appendix}